-Tammy Bruce is a fierce and feisty Independent Conservative Talk Radio Host, New York Times bestselling author, blogger, Fox News political contributor and columnist at The Washington Times.
-A free-speech and Second Amendment advocate, an important contributor to her position on the issues comes from her experience as a radio talk show host.
+Tammy Bruce is a fierce and feisty Independent Conservative Talk Radio Host, New York Times best selling author, blogger, Fox News political contributor and columnist at The Washington Times.
+She is a staunch free-speech advocate and Second Amendment defender.
 The "Tammy Bruce Show" premiered in 1993 in Los Angeles and was nationally syndicated in 2005 by TRN, reaching over 200 station affiliates.
-In 2009, in a bold move to gain greater broadcast freedom, Ms. Bruce took her radio show independent, making it an exclusively New Media program available online and via podcast.
+In 2009, in a bold move to gain greater broadcast freedom, Ms. Bruce took her radio show independent, Tammy Radio, making it an exclusively New Media program available streaming online and via subsriber podcast.
 Her show is 100% listener supported from her subscriber base.
 She describes her followers as her Tams or members of the Tammy Army.
 Tammy is a new media digital pioneer being the first talk show host to leave broadcast media for exclusive internet distribution.
 She helped pave the way for many other talk hosts seeking similar talk show aspirations and freedom of expression.
 She is among a very rare few top talkers to ever achieve the #1 streaming online program position with Talk Stream Live.
-Currently Tammy Bruce ranks #6 with Talk Stream Live and she consistently competes in the top tier with Rush Limbaugh and Michael Savage.
+Tammy Bruce consistently competes in top tier with Rush Limbaugh and Michael Savage.

 Once a lifelong Democrat (until 2008 when she registered as unaffiliated), Ms. Bruce worked on a number of Democratic campaigns in 1990s, including the 1992 Boxer and Feinstein senate races and the Clinton for President campaign.
 President Clinton's affair with Monica Lewinsky and the liberal and feminist establishment continued support of him was one of many tipping points in Ms. Bruce's embracing of libertarian and conservative ideals.
 She is proud to have voted twice for President Reagan and has supported all Republican candidates for president since George W. Bush's election in 2000.